Former TV host Carlos Watson gets nearly 10 years in prison in case about failed startup Ozy Media

 So extreme that another Ozy executive impersonated a YouTube executive to hype Ozy to investment bankers — while Watson coached him, prosecutors said.

 Watson, 55, and the now-defunct company were found guilty last summer of charges including wire fraud conspiracy.
-He has denied the allegations and, before learning his sentence, said he was a target of “selective prosecution” as a Black entrepreneur in Silicon Valley, where African American executives have been disproportionately few.
+He has denied the allegations.

 Watson, who has been free on $3 million bond, faced a mandatory minimum sentence of two years in prison and potentially as much as 37 years.